Brit771/Data-Model-Design-Assignment/README.md

 ### Project Overview

 This repository contains the solution to a data model design assignment for a ride-hailing company.
-It includes a complete relational database design, raw data assumptions, an ER diagram, SQL schema, analysis scripts, visualization, and supporting documentation.
+It includes a complete relational database design, raw data description, an ER diagram, SQL schema, analysis and visualization scripts, and supporting documentation.

 ![alt text](assets/image.png)